Professional Development Institute

 Jennifer, M. Putney, LICSW, PH.D.
 Associate Professor of Practice, Simmons College School, Boston, MA.
 Coordinator of the Clinical Specialization in Mental Health and Addictions at Simmons College School of Social Work.

 Patty Underwood, LICSW.
 Adjunct Instructor, Boston University School of Social Work, Boston, MA.
 Clinician, Riverside Community Care, Newton, MA.
 President of the MA Chapter of the Association for the Advancement of Social Work with Groups.

-$400 for current Simmons School of Social Work Field Instructors
+Tuition: $995 ($400 for current Simmons School of Social Work Field Instructors)

-If you have any questions please contact the course coordinator by writing to Dana Grossman Leeman at email@example.com or calling 617.521.3955
+If you have any questions, or if you are interested in the program, please contact the course coordinator by writing to Dana Grossman Leeman at email@example.com or calling 617.521.3955

 This certificate program is designed for professionals in urban settings, hospitals, community agencies,and private practices who are committed to understanding the impact of trauma on the attachment relationships, brain development, and present behaviours of children, adolescents and adults.

 The treatment of psychological trauma is among the greatest challenges that mental health, social service, forensic and other helping professionals face today.
 It calls on professionals to integrate within their practices contemporary research and treatment approaches that reduce clients' post-traumatic anxiety and behaviour and support their strengths to resume paths of developmental competence.

 The program examines somatic and neurobiological changes that accompany overwhelming psychological trauma and their resulting impact on development, memory and attachment in both children and adults.
 It presents culturally sensitive models of assessment and treatment grounded in a commitment to phase-oriented trauma treatment and to evidence-based assumptions that individuals, groups and communities grow and change when their strengths are nurtured within containing attachment relationships.